-The Berndt Museum originated as a private research collection of Professor Ronald M and Dr Catherine H Berndt.
+The Berndt Museum of Anthropology originated as a private research collection of Professor Ronald M and Dr Catherine H Berndt.
 The earliest references to the idea of the Museum can be located in documents from 1957, one year after the Berndts relocated to Perth to establish the Department of Anthropology at UWA.

-In Western Australia, the earliest exhibition of the Berndt Collections was in 1957 in a show developed by Ronald and Catherine called An Exhibition of Australian Aboriginal Art – Arnhem Land Paintings on Bark at the Perth Museum in conjunction with the Western Australian Museum and Art Gallery as it was known then.
-The original collections were established to support the creation of the Department, teaching and research, with a particular focus on Aboriginal Australia, the Pacific and Asia.
+In Western Australia, the earliest exhibition of the Berndt Collections was in 1957 in a show developed by Ronald and Catherine called An Exhibition of Australian Aboriginal Art – Arnhem Land Paintings on Bark at the Perth Museum in conjunction with the Western Australian Museum and Art Gallery, as it was known then.
+The original BMA collections were established to support the creation of the Anthropology Department, for teaching and research, with a particular focus on Aboriginal Australia, the Pacific and Asia.
 Today, the collections represent some 60 years of UWA history in anthropological education.

 The BMA has also been fortunate to receive additional donations and gifts from a wide range of donors that have expanded the collections across a hundred years of Aboriginal Australia as well as additional contributions to the Asian collections.
 UWA has also supported the acquisition process, and today the Museum is a mix of cultural material, archives, film and sound, photographs, publications and significant works of art.

 The Berndt Museum of Anthropology is supported by the Professor Ronald M and Dr Catherine H Berndt Research Foundation, which was established by the Will and Testament of Catherine H Berndt (1994).
 The Foundation exists to encourage and support research in social and cultural anthropology in the area of Aboriginal Australia.

 Stay up to date with the latest developments at the Berndt Museum or speak to one of our staff.